PROTECTING YOUR CHILD’S IDENTITY

 Being proactive and staying educated on the current cybersecurity risks facing kids and teens in today’s digital world goes a long way to keeping them safer online.
 Parents who understand the biggest risks and educate their children are more likely to shut down cyber criminals before they ever have a chance to strike.
 Below are some of the top cybersecurity concerns every parent should understand in 2018

-- U.S. Department of Education - 7 Ways to Keep Kids Safe Online
+- National Child Protection Task Force - 7 Ways to Keep Kids Safe Online

 - Securing Key Accounts and Devices: Parental Controls